 Rafters (stick framing)

-• Individual rafters at a regular spacing, running to the ridge.
+• Individual rafters at a regular spacing, running to the ridge, called out as something like 2x8 RAFTERS @ 24" O.C.

 • Hip and valley lines where roof planes meet (see gable vs. hip roofs).